-Checking and Savings accounts are two basic accounts offered by financial institutions.
+Checking and savings accounts are two basic accounts offered by financial institutions.
 They serve the same overall purpose– to house your money – but have a few key differences.

 A savings account is a safe place to store your money and allows access when needed, but limits how many transactions happen on the account per month.
-For this reason, it may be beneficial to have a savings account in addition to a checking account where you are not limited to a certain amount of transactions per month.
+For this reason, it may be beneficial to have a savings account in addition to a checking account (where you are not limited to a certain amount of transactions per month).

-If you are interested in learning more about the accounts Hills Bank offers, visit us online at HillsBank.com to live chat with us, speak with a banker at 1-800-445-5725, or stop by any of our locations to have a conversation today!
+If you are interested in learning more about the accounts Hills Bank offers, visit us online at HillsBank.com, speak with a banker at 1-800-445-5725 or through our HERE app on your smartphone, or stop by any of our locations to have a conversation today!